chidimyke/remote-config/README.md

 <h1 style='text-align:center;'> Network Automation</h1>

-### Telnet Script
+### Telnet Script for remote configuration of a router

-This project utilises python programming to develop a basic script which automates the configuration of a Router interface for remote management as well as OSPF.
+This project utilises python programming language to develop a basic script which automates the configuration of a Router interface for remote management.

 <hr>